Cyclone1070/spyglass-backend/README.md

 # spyglass-backend

-A backend for custom search engine written in go.
+A backend for custom search engine written in go with test driven development.

-Test-driven development methodologies were strictly followed.

 # How It Works